-Go to the Windows "Ignored Services" section to identify the Windows Services to ignore.
+Go to the Windows > Ignored Services section to identify the Windows Services to ignore.

-Use the "Add" and "Change" buttons to modify the Windows Services on the Ignore List, and whether to suppress alerts or exclude each one from monitoring altogether:
+Use the Add and Change buttons to modify the Windows Services on the Ignored Services list and to suppress alerts or exclude each one from monitoring altogether.